-The Active Spaces programme will secure 50 new Fields in Trust protected sites across the UK and help increase participation in many different physical activities on local parks and green spaces which will be protected for future generations to use and enjoy.
-It focuses on creating activity projects to inspire the most inactive communities to get active and use their local parks and other green spaces.
-If a space is already protected with Fields in Trust it is not eligible for this programme.
+The Active Spaces programme has secured 50 new Fields in Trust protected sites across the UK and helped increase participation in many different physical activities on local parks and green spaces which will be protected for future generations to use and enjoy.
+It has focused on creating activity projects to inspire the most inactive communities to get active and use their local parks and other green spaces.

-The Active Spaces programme combines the protection in perpetuity of green spaces, together with revenue funding to engage inactive people on those spaces.
-After each site is protected as an Active Space it will be offered delivery of a physical activity project on-site to the value of £5,000 to serve local needs and target identified groups of inactive people.
+The Active Spaces programme combined the protection in perpetuity of green spaces, together with revenue funding to engage inactive people on those spaces.

 How to Protect: Find out the protection process and about our Deed of Dedication